 But the stakes were high.

-Students had to demonstrate the highest levels of empathy and expertise in the face of devastating circumstances.
+Students had to demonstrate unflinching empathy and expertise in the face of devastating circumstances.

 With the rest of the class watching, Rutgers University graduate student Francesca Spinosi played the role of a genetic counselor disclosing grim test results to classmate Taylor Reeve who acted as the patient.

 “You have a mutation in your gene, which means that later in life you will develop Huntington’s disease,” Spinosi said.

 A fatal genetic disorder that causes deterioration of a person’s physical and mental abilities, Huntington’s disease has no cure.

 After a brief but intense conversation between “counselor” and “patient,” the students’ professor, Jessica Joines, stepped in and told them to take a breath.